akshatgopal/todo-app/README.md

 # todo-app
-A todo-app made by using React using useState & useRef hooks.
+A todo-app made by using React including useState & useRef hooks.